h0mbre/h0mbre.github.io/_posts/2019-05-24-Boofuzz_to_EIP_Overwrite.md

 We see that Mona found 9 addresses of `JMP ESP` calls within vulnserver and all of them happen to be in the `essfunc.dll` file with ASLR disabled (set to False).
 Let's use the second instance which is at the memory address:`0x625011bb`

 We can verify this in Immunity by finding this memory location and looking at the opcode for the address.
++ In Immunity, click on the lowercase `e` at the top of the UI.
+This will show you the executable modules for the program.
++ We are interested in `essfunc.dll` since this is where our `JMP ESP` call lives.
+Double-click the `essfunc.dll` line.